 Mr. Mara received a bachelor’s degree from Boston College in 1979.
 He resides in Bedford, N.Y.

-In 2009, Ms. Nugent was appointed to the Capital District Transportation Authority (CDTA) Board, and currently serves as the Vice Chairwoman.
+In 2009, Ms. Nugent was appointed to the Capital District Transportation Authority (CDTA) Board, where she currently serves as the Chair.
+Also, she is a partner with StarLadies Racing, an avid horse racing fan and a former show jumper.

 Ms. Nugent is a 2008 graduate of Leadership Saratoga and was previously a member of the Saratoga Springs Design Review Commission.
 She is actively involved with educational grant and scholarship programs for students in the Science, Technology, Engineering and Mathematics (STEM) field.

 Ms. Nugent received bachelors’ degrees in Environmental Science and Geology from the State University of New York (SUNY) at Plattsburgh and earned a Master of Science in Environmental Science and Engineering from the Colorado School of Mines.
-She and her family reside in Saratoga Springs, less than two furlongs from Saratoga Race Course.
+She and her family reside in Saratoga Springs, close to Saratoga Race Course.

 Ogden Phipps II is a co-founding Partner of the private equity firm, Snow Phipps.
 Prior to the firm’s formation in 2005, Mr. Phipps was a founding Partner and President of Guggenheim Merchant Banking, the private equity arm of Guggenheim Capital.